raoul2000/yii2-workflow/guide/about-workflows.md

 > (*[read more on Wikipedia](http://en.wikipedia.org/wiki/Workflow)*)

 Workflows (also called Petri net) is a vast subject and the aim of this document is not to go deeply in the theorical fields.
-As described in the next chapter, the **SimpleWorkflow** behavior only implements a simple subset of it.  if you are intrested in better understanding theorical basis on the subject, you'll find some [references](#references) at the end of this page.
+As described in the next chapter, the **SimpleWorkflow** behavior only implements a simple subset of it.  if you are interested in better understanding theorical basis on the subject, you'll find some [references](#references) at the end of this page.